-[County] may not issue any permit, approval, variance, or special exception, that is subject to the violation, unless the person seeking the permit has:
+[County] may not issue any permit, approval, variance, or special exception, to authorize the activity that is the subject of the violation, unless the person seeking the permit has:

-- (1) Fully paid all penalties as set forth in Section G. above; - (2) Prepared a restoration or mitigation plan, approved by [County], to abate impacts to water quality or natural resources due to the violation; - (3) Performed the abatement measures in the approved plan in accordance with the [County] regulations; and - (4) Unless an extension of time is approved by [County] because of adverse planting conditions, within 90 days of the issuance of a permit, approval, variance, or special exception for the affected property, any additional mitigation required as a condition of approval for the permit, approval, variance, or special exception shall be completed.
+- (1) Fully paid all penalties as set forth in Section G. above; - (2) Prepared a restoration or mitigation plan, approved by [County], to abate impacts to water quality or natural resources due to the violation;

+- (3) Performed the abatement measures in the approved plan in accordance with the [County] regulations; and - (4) Unless an extension of time is approved by [County] because of adverse planting conditions, within 90 days of the issuance of a permit, approval, variance, or special exception for the affected property, any additional mitigation required as a condition of approval for the permit, approval, variance, or special exception shall be completed.